Are you creating content for your online store…

 For traffic-driving content, you want to look at the most popular blogs and publications in your industry.

-At Amara, that meant we looked at the likes of Houzz, Freshome, House Beautiful, Elle Decor, and in our space, we also looked at Wayfair because they have it nailed.
+That meant we looked at the likes of Houzz, Freshome, House Beautiful, Elle Decor, and in our space, we also looked at Wayfair because they have it nailed.

 Look at the content that drives the most traffic for these sites: